Ubspy/Robotics-Tutorial/exercises/exercise-5/README.md

 # Exercise 5
 This exercise will be a bit different, here you'll program an actual interface.
-The goal is this program will be to write a number analysis program.
+The goal of this program will be to write a number analysis program.

 Your main function should contain as little as possible, it shouldn't be longer than 20 lines.
-When you first run the program, you should ask for how many numbers you'd like to input for a data set, then you should allow the user to input that many numbers (remember, this we did this before (: ), here's an example of what it should look like:
+When you first run the program, you should ask for how many numbers you'd like to input for a data set, then you should allow the user to input that those (remember, we did this before (: ), here's an example of what it should look like:
 ```
 How many numbers do you have?
 5
 Enter number 1: 24